MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/syntax-conventions.md

 1. The name of the command, `.command`, is entered exactly as shown in the syntax.
 1. The value TestDatabase is passed as an argument for the required *Resource* parameter.
 1. The `action` keyword and parentheses are entered exactly as shown.
 1. The strings "test", "run", and "debug" are passed as arguments for the *SomeAction* parameter.
-The "`,` ..." syntax indicates that one or more value can be provided for *SomeAction*.
+The "`,` ..." syntax indicates that more than one value can be provided for *SomeAction*.
 1. The optional property `speedy` is set to `true`, though it could have been omitted.

 ## Working with optional parameters